erroronline1/caro/readme.md

 * O.Data_5 Unless necessary for the legitimate purpose of the application, sensitive data like private keys MUST BE exported from the component they were generated from (see Table15).
     > Login tokens are to be exported as a qr-code, for scanning login credentials.
 There are no other keys to be exported.
 * O.Data_6 The backend system MUST NOT write sensitive data in messages or notifications the user did not explicitly gave permission for.
     > Notifications only return integers, no sensitive data.
+Messages contain an identifier at best.
 * O.Data_7 The backend system MUST provide the user with the option to delete or make all sensitive data and application-specific credentials completely non accessible from the backend system, whenever the application is uninstalled by the user.
 If the user does not use this option, the backend system MUST define a maximum and for the application purpose appropriate duration, in which the data remains stored in the backend system.
 The Backend system MUST inform the user about the duration, in which the sensitive data remains stored in the backend system.
 After the maximum length of time, the backend system MUST delete or make all sensitive data and application-specific credentials non accessible.
 Additionally, the backend system MUST provide the user with an option to delete these information within the defined duration, in which the data may remain stored in the backend system.
     > The operator of the infrastructure is responsible for fulfilling this requirement.
 * O.Data_8 To counteract the misuse of sensitive data after a device loss, the application MAY implement a kill switch, i.e. a deliberate, secure overwriting of user data in the device at application level, triggered by the backend system.
 The manufacturer MUST protect the triggering of the kill switch by the user via the backend system against misuse by means of strong authentication mechanisms.